Understanding Baton Rouge Personal Injury Law

 Louisiana law allows a person who causes damage to another to be obligated to repair that which has been damaged.
 Louisiana Civil Code Article 2315 is the mechanism that is used to allow recovery for those who have suffered injuries due to the fault of another.
 In Louisiana there are three essential elements to every personal injury claim:

-Therefore, to recovery under Louisiana law another person and/or company must be the reason or part of the reason (liability) for an incident, accident, or defect that results (causation) in an injury (damages) to another.
+Therefore, to recover under Louisiana law another person and/or company must be the reason or part of the reason (liability) for an incident, accident, or defect that results (causation) in an injury (damages) to another.
 There may be a person responsible for an incident, but if there are no damages, there is no recovery.
 If you have suffered injuries but are unable to prove who is responsible for the incident, there is no recovery.
 Lastly, you must prove that the liable acts caused each element of damage to you.
 Immediately after being hired to represent a client, our firm aggressively investigates and preserves evidence to prove every element of their case.
-The Smith Shanklin Sosa Law Firm has sought the help of various experts in different fields of expertise to provide knowledge of complex issues.
+The Smith Shanklin Sosa, LLC law firm has sought the help of various experts in different fields of expertise to provide knowledge of complex issues.
 The most important obligation of an attorney is proving your case and our firm is dedicated to providing quality representation for our clients.

 “Masters…are answerable for the damage occasioned by their servants…in their exercise of the functions in which they are employed.”
 La.
 Civ.
 Code art.
 2320.